General Operating Support [GOS] Cash Grants

 An applicant’s clients must be economically challenged.

-An applicant must be an independent 501(c)(3) organization.
 The GOS program does not accept applications from those organizations with fiscal sponsors.

 Organizations with over 50% of their programs in mental health, the environment, or the arts are specifically ineligible.